A singular Yamabe problem on manifolds with solid cones: Introduction

 We raise the following question: \begin{problem} Is there a Riemannian metric on $M\backslash \Gamma$, complete as a metric space and conformal to $g$, that has constant scalar curvature in $M\backslash \Gamma$ and constant mean curvature on $\partial (M\backslash \Gamma)=\partial M \backslash \mathcal V M$? \end{problem}

-One important feature of this problem is that, although $M$ is not a manifold in the classical sense, $M\backslash \Gamma$ is a non-compact manifold with smooth non-compact boundary $\partial(M\backslash \Gamma)=\partial M\backslash \mathcal V M$.
-So, this can be viewed as an existence problem of conformal metrics on non-compact Riemannian manifolds with constant scalar curvature and constant boundary mean curvature.
+One important feature of this problem is that, although $M$ is not a manifold in the classical sense, $M\backslash \Gamma$ is a noncompact manifold with smooth noncompact boundary $\partial(M\backslash \Gamma)=\partial M\backslash \mathcal V M$ in the classical sense.
+So, this can be viewed as an existence problem of conformal metrics on noncompact Riemannian manifolds with constant scalar curvature and constant boundary mean curvature, while $M$ is viewed as the compactification of $M\backslash \Gamma$.

 Our approach to Problem \ref{problem2} is a modification of the arguments in \cite{aviles, 1aviles} which depend essentially on maximum principles, variational technics and elliptical estimates adapted to our settings.
-In analytical terms, we search for a solution $u>0$ of the problem
+In analytical terms, we are searching for a solution $u>0$ of the problem

 Here, $c_0>0$ and $c_1>0$ are constant on each connected component of $M\backslash \Gamma$ and $\partial M \backslash \mathcal V M$ respectively.
 Besides, $R_g$ stands for the scalar curvature, $\Delta_g=\operatorname{div}_g\nabla_g$ is the Laplace operator and $\nu _g$ is the outward unit normal vector to $\partial M\backslash \mathcal V M$, so that $H_g=\operatorname{div}_g\nu _g$ is its mean curvature.